-Below are detailed instructions about how to apply to the Daytime MBA program.
-We appreciate your attention to ensuring your application package is complete.
+Review the below instructions to prepare to apply to the Daytime MBA program.
+We will appreciate your attention to ensure your application package is complete.
 Only complete application packages will be reviewed by the Admissions Committee.
-If you still have questions after reviewing the below information, send an email to the Admissions Office.
+If you have questions after reviewing the below information, send an email to the Admissions Office.

 - Online MBA Application